 It is always better to convey important health and safety information face to face, rather than via emails, memos and bulletin boards.
 These messages can be missed, so it is only with in-person communication that you can ensure your employees are aware of the new information.

 7).
 Receive Training

 If your goal is to build a positive health and safety culture in your workplace, it is important to ensure that you have the right training.
 Anyone in a position of responsibility, including managers, supervisors and employees, should be aware of the risks that their job contains and should be properly trained.

 Suitable Health & Safety Training for Supervisors and Managers

 - NEBOSH Construction Certificate

 The CCNSG Leading a Team Safely course is a health and safety qualification that will instil you with these important skills.
 It is a one day course that is designed for team leaders and supervisors who want to improve their team leading skills within the workplace.
 It covers a lot of materials and subjects, including interpersonal skills, how to plan work safely, leadership and much more.
 It will also include strategies for working safely with others, leading a team effectively, tips for successful communication, self-management strategies and awareness of health and safety at work and an understanding of safe solutions to workplace problems.

 The course emphasises the fact that team leaders play a very pivotal role in establishing good health and safety procedures and practices.

-The course lasts for one day and covers the necessary material in an interesting and interactive way.
+The training lasts for one day and covers the necessary material in an interesting and interactive way.
 By completing this training, you will better be able to create a positive health and safety culture in the workplace.
 This will allow you to avoid accidents, reduce your insurance costs, improve morale and also create a happier and more productive working environment.